CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab18.md

 ## Task 6: Evaluate your model

+In this task, you’ll review the performance of your trained model by examining its metrics, scores, and any failed test documents.
+This evaluation helps you understand how well the model recognizes entities and where it may need improvement.

 In real world applications, it's important to evaluate and improve your model to verify it's performing as you expect.
 Two pages on the left show you the details of your trained model, and any testing that failed.

 1. Select **Model performance** on the left side menu, and select your `ExtractAds` model.
 There you can see the scoring of your model, performance metrics, and when it was trained.
 You'll be able to see if any testing documents failed, and these failures help you understand where to improve.